Fire door regulations and fire safety compliance

 - each hinge is in a good condition

 There are many other regulations applying to fire doors in existing buildings which can be found here.
+You can also read our article for further information on how to ensure your fire doors won’t fail a safety test.

 Whatever your requirements, we’ll be able to provide.
 We have great links with top UK manufactures and wealth of experience installing in all types of properties.
 Get in touch with us today.
 More information on our fire door services can be found on our Fire Door Installation & Inspection page..